|A Q & A with Peter Sbarski

-Learn more about serverless architectures in this interview with Peter Sbarski, author of Serverless Architectures on AWS.
+Learn more about serverless architectures in this interview with Peter Sbarski, author of Serverless Architectures on AWS, Second Edition.

 Peter Sbarski is a Computer Science PhD and the Lead Architect at Kiandra IT, a Melbourne-based, 80-developer consulting group.
 He is VP Engineering at A Cloud Guru, a successful startup.
 He’s had an extensive career working with prominent Australian IT companies, and has lead teams across large enterprise solutions with a focus on web and AWS cloud technologies.
 Peter’s specialties include backend architecture, microservices, and orchestration of systems.

 Jump into any page of the book from the table of contents on liveBook!

 Lynn: You developed acloud.guru using AWS Lambda and a serverless approach.
 Why did you decide to do it that way?

 Peter: A Cloud Guru was started by Ryan and Sam Kroonenburg, and Anthony Stanley as a platform for IT engineers to prepare for AWS associate and professional certification exams.
 It has since grown in to a vibrant community of like-minded peers with over 40,000 students taking courses on a variety of subjects focused around cloud and AWS.